A categorical derivation of Lebesgue integration

+(Figure~\ref{fig:juxt}).
+We also show how categorical methods not only characterize $L^p[0, 1]$ uniquely, but also construct it explicitly (Remark~\ref{rmk:alg-endo}).

-For us, a \demph{map} of Banach spaces is a linear contraction (map with norm $\leq 1$), and $\Ban$ is the category of Banach spaces and maps between them.
+For us, a \demph{map} of Banach spaces is a linear contraction (map with norm less than or equal to $1$), and $\Ban$ is the category of Banach spaces and maps between them.
 Thus, the isomorphisms in $\Ban$ are the \emph{isometric} isomorphisms.
 For Banach spaces $V$ and $W$, let $V \oplus_p W$ denote the direct sum with norm

-Let $\cat{A}^p$ be the category whose objects are triples $(V, v, \delta)$ where $V$ is a Banach space, $v \in V$ with $\|v\| \leq 1$, and $\delta\from V \oplus_p V \to V$ is a map of Banach spaces satisfying $\delta(v, v) = v$.
+Let $\cat{A}^p$ be the category whose objects are triples $(V, v, \delta)$, where $V$ is a Banach space, $v \in V$ with $\|v\| \leq 1$, and $\delta\from V \oplus_p V \to V$ is a map of Banach spaces satisfying $\delta(v, v) = v$.
 The maps $(V', v', \delta') \to (V, v, \delta)$ in $\cat{A}^p$ are the maps $\theta\from V' \to V$ in $\Ban$ that preserve the structure: